A Vermont Family Farm

 Our farming philosophy - it's got to be good for the environment and good for the family

-Our goal at Werner Tree Farm is to grow crops that feed and support one another within an agricultural ecosystem.
+Our goal is to grow crops that feed and support one another within an agricultural ecosystem.
 We focus on perennial crops that allow our soils to thrive with little disturbance.
 Our mix of managed forest, open space, and wildlands provides clean water, captures carbon from the air, and provides habitat for wildlife to thrive in.

 Cheryl and David both have long family histories of sugaring - Cheryl's family has been making maple syrup in the Champlain Valley for over 150 years!
 But we didn't add retail maple to our farm until 2008.
 The sugarbush provides the farm with forest diversity, a sustainable source of wood, and the sweetest way to end our long winters.

 So what's coming next on the farm?
-We're hoping to get enough solar panels on the farm to supply our own electric needs.
-We're experimenting with adding a pick your own raspberry patch.
+In 2021 we added enough solar panels on the farm to supply our own electric needs.
+We're experimenting with mulching as a weed suppressor and soil improver.
 We're always looking for ways to improve our soils and help our trees grow better.

 MEET THE TEAM